Hunter education deferral.

 (b) The accompanying, licensed hunter, as defined in RCW 77.32.155

 (i) Be over eighteen years of age; and

-(ii) Provide proof that he or she had a Washington hunting license for the three years prior to being an accompanying, licensed hunter.
+(ii) Have had a Washington hunting license for the three years prior to being an accompanying, licensed hunter.

 (c) To provide maximum supervision and to enhance safety afield, an accompanying, licensed hunter must supervise only one deferred hunter while afield.

 (d) An accompanying hunter must remain close enough to the deferred hunter to have uninterrupted, unaided visual and auditory communication with the deferred hunter.

 (2) Application procedures.

 (a) Applicants for deferral must submit their applications to the department's hunter education division office in Olympia, Washington.
 Applications submitted without the required information will not be processed and will be returned to the applicant.

 (b) Applicants for deferral must submit a twenty-dollar application fee.